Normandy American Cemetery and Memorial: Wall of the Missing

-★ HERE ARE RECORDED THE NAMES OF AMERICANS WHO GAVE THEIR LIVES IN THE SERVICE OF THEIR COUNTRY AND WHO SLEEP IN UNKNOWN GRAVES ★ THIS IS THEIR MEMORIAL ♦ THE WHOLE EARTH THEIR SEPULCHER ★”.

-At its center is engraved “TO THESE WE OWE THE HIGH RESOLVE THAT THE CAUSE FOR WHICH THEY DIED SHALL LIVE”, an abbreviation of General Dwight D. Eisenhower's dedication of the Golden Book in St Paul's Cathedral, London.
+At its center is engraved "TO THESE WE OWE THE HIGH RESOLVE THAT THE CAUSE FOR WHICH THEY DIED SHALL LIVE", an abbreviation of General Dwight D. Eisenhower's dedication of the Golden Book in St Paul's Cathedral, London.

 Chapel

 At the center of the cemetery lies a multi-confessional chapel.
 Its altar, in black and gold Pyrenean marble, reads “I GIVE UNTO THEM ETERNAL LIFE AND THEY SHALL NEVER PERISH”.
 The stained glass behind it bears a Latin cross and present a star of David, as well as an alpha and an omega symbol, meant to represent all other religions.

 On its ceiling lies a spectacular mosaic by Leon Kroll.
 Completed in 1953, it comprises 500,000 tiles and tells a full round story “of war and peace.”
 One side depicts Columbia (Goddess of Liberty) allegorically representing America blessing “her rifle-bearing son before he departs to fight overseas.
 Above him, a warship and a bomber push through sea and air toward land on the opposite side of the dome.
 There, a red-capped Marianne figure personifying France bestows a laurel wreath upon the same young man.
 His now lifeless body leans against her as she cradles his head in her lap.
 Above them, the return of peace is illustrated with an angel, a dove and a homeward-bound troop ship.”
 These two figures can be seen again as statues, guarding the end of the cemetery.